TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/2-Backend-modules.rst

 It is basically possible to create backend modules with Extbase.
 Because of not so much testing of the implementation like for frontend plugins, we only have a short look at it.

-Basically all works same as in the frontend (see chapter 4, section "Configure the plugin"):
+Basically all works the same as in the frontend (see chapter 4, section "Configure the plugin"):
 The functionality is implemented normal in the controller and actions, now it must be defined which group of actions are realizing the representation in the backend - that is, the backend module must be *registered*.
 This is done in the file :file:`ext_tables.php` in the